Biden, McCarthy to meet as US debt-ceiling talks come down to wire

 Republicans, who control the House of Representatives by a 222-213 majority, have for months demanded that any increase in the government's self-imposed borrowing cap be linked to spending cuts.
 In the past week, staffs for both sides have discussed a range of issues, including spending caps and changes to energy permitting in exchange for votes to lift the limit, according to people briefed on the talks.

-White House officials have described the talks as constructive, but McCarthy on Monday warned that he believed little progress had been made.
+White House officials have described the talks, due to start at 3 p.m.
+EDT (1900 GMT) as constructive, but McCarthy on Monday said that he believed little progress had been made.

 "If you look at the timeline to pass something in the House and pass something in the Senate, you've got to have something done by this weekend," McCarthy told reporters.
 "And we are nowhere near any of that."